fitfab/fitfab-ui/README.md

 _NPM CMD:_ [read about npm scripts](https://docs.npmjs.com/misc/scripts)

-`"prepare" : "npm run build"`

--   Run both BEFORE the package is packed and published, and on local npm install -- So here I build library

 `"prepublishOnly": "npm test && npm run lint"`

 -   This run BEFORE the package is prepared and packed, ONLY on npm publish.

 -   A good place to verify that linting rules and tests are passing.

-`"preversion": "npm run lint"`

--   Run BEFORE bumping the package version.

--   Ensure that the new version DOES NOT have bad code.

-`"version": "npm run format && git add -A src"`

--   Run AFTER bumping the package version, but BEFORE commit.

--   Again ensuring that code still good when increasing the version.
--   CMD: `npm version <patch | minor | major>`

-`"postversion": "git push && git push --tags"`

--   Run AFTER bumping the package version, and AFTER commit.

--   So here I push the commit and tags

 ## Rollup TypeScript & Babel setup